Introducing Revenue Management in Youth Hostels

 Going beyond the basics we will introduce dynamic pricing on the hostel rate structure.
 We will create different levels of prices for each product matching various demand levels.
 The price matrix will consider day of week patterns and differentiate pricing for weekend, weekday, events, holidays, etc. An extensive demand calendar will be created identifying yield opportunities throughout the year allowing us to fluctuate prices according to the booking pace and forecast.

-To be able to evaluate results we are implementing some youth hostel specific KPI.
+To be able to evaluate results we are implementing some youth hostel specific KPIs.
 These Key Performance Indicators will allow us to measure the success of our yield strategies;

 - Overnights: number people that stayed the night.